- What is the prostate?

-Yes, there are foods (such as tomatoes and pumpkin seeds, to name a few) that benefit the prostate.
-Although there is something to be said for the medicinal health effects of whole foods, it is difficult to get a specific, standardized dose from them.
+Although there are medicinal health effects of whole foods, it is difficult to get a specific, standardized dose from them.

-Typically, it will include vitamins, such as vitamin C, vitamin D, and vitamin E. A prostate supplement will usually include minerals as well, such as calcium, magnesium, zinc, selenium, copper, manganese, chromium, molybdenum, and iodine.
+Typically, it will include vitamins, such as vitamin C, vitamin D, and vitamin E. A prostate supplement will usually include minerals and calcium, magnesium, zinc, selenium, copper, manganese, chromium, molybdenum, and iodine.

 A good prostate supplement will also include nutrients like beta-sitosterol and quercetin.

 Most commonly, you will see prostate supplements in capsule or tablet form.
 The goal of a prostate supplement is to improve the health of the prostate.

 So, what is the prostate exactly?
 It is a gland in males.
 It sits under the bladder and in front of the rectum.
 The urethra runs through the prostate, so the prostate kind of envelops the urethra.
 This is why urinary symptoms occur when there is a problem with the prostate.

 The prostate gland has a right and left lobe with a cleft running between them.
 This cleft is the median sulcus.

 In a healthy prostate, each lobe is symmetrical and does not have nodules.
 The prostate gland should also be freely mobile.
 In fact, if the prostate gland is fixed to the pelvis, then this could indicate cancer malignancy.